ibm-cloud-docs/containers/cs_health.md

   ```
   {: pre}

 10. While the master refreshes, [provision an instance of {{site.data.keyword.la_full_notm}} and deploy a logging agent to every worker node in your cluster](/docs/services/Log-Analysis-with-LogDNA/tutorials?topic=LogDNA-kube#kube).
-The logging agent is required to forward logs from inside your cluster to the {{site.data.keyword.at_full_notm}} service.
+The logging agent is required to forward logs from inside your cluster to the {{site.data.keyword.la_full_notm}} service.

-11. After the master refresh completes and the logging agents are running on your worker nodes, you can [view your Kubernetes API audit logs in {{site.data.keyword.at_full_notm}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#gs_step4).
+11. After the master refresh completes and the logging agents are running on your worker nodes, you can [view your Kubernetes API audit logs in {{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-kube#kube_step4).

 <br />